 - Memorial Day

-There’s no forgiveness from her, and your mistakes are always used against you for as long as she can remember them.
+I would come away from these events like I’d been hit by a bus, but trying to back out of one of these events was even worse.
+There’s no forgiveness or letting this go, and your mistakes are always used against you for as long as she can remember them.

 There was no way out, and the crazy didn’t stop, no matter what I did.

 - The Never-Ending Guilt Trip– If you miss an occasion, it will be held against you for as long as they can remember it.